Indigenous Cultural Event at the Cannery

 National Indigenous Peoples Day at the Gulf of Georgia Cannery

 Located at Richmond’s Steveston Village at 12138 Fourth Avenue, the Gulf of Georgia Cannery is a museum that showcases local history and the region’s salmon-canning past.
-The National Historic Site hosts a number of special events each year including Welcoming the Sun: A Celebration of Indigenous Arts and Culture event.
+The National Historic Site hosts a number of special events each year including Welcoming the Sun: A Celebration of Indigenous Arts and Culture.

 What to Expect

-There is typically a fair bit going on at the Cannery during National Indigenous Peoples Day.
+There is typically a fair bit going on at the Cannery during National Indigenous Peoples Day or the days leading up to it.

-On or around June 21st you can usually expect to see anywhere between a few dozen and a couple of hundred people at any given time enjoying various First Nations cultural performances.
-At times when there is dancing, the crowds get bigger.
+From our experience in past years, you can usually expect to see anywhere between a few dozen and 200 people at any given time enjoying various First Nations cultural performances.
+At times when there is dancing, the crowds swell.

-There is usually a stage outside where storytelling, singing, drumming and dancing take place.
-Nearby there are also a small number of information booths from various organizations, like the Richmond Public Library, Port of Vancouver and Parks Canada.
+In past years there has been a stage outside where storytelling, singing, drumming and dancing take place.
+Nearby there has also been a small number of information booths from various organizations, like the Port of Vancouver and Parks Canada.

-Performances take place on or in front of the outdoor stage at various times of the day.
-There are a small number of seats for people to sit on, but most of the audience stands.
+Performances take place on or in front of the outdoor stage at various times in the afternoon.
+In the past there has been a small number of seats for people to sit on, but most of the audience stands.
 The drumming, dancing and other events are both fun to watch and culturally educational.

-There are also usually activities and entertainment inside the historic Cannery where, on the day, admission to the museum is free (which is awesome).
-In 2019 there was a large salmon-themed mural for visitors to help paint, plus drumming and dancing at various times.
-2023 event details are to be confirmed.
+At the event there are also activities and entertainment inside the historic Cannery where, on the day, admission to the museum is free (which is awesome).

 Strengths of the Event

 A few things make the event at the Gulf of Georgia Cannery stand out.
 One is the venue.
-The Cannery is a great museum and admission on National Indigenous Peoples Day is usually free, so it’s an exceptional time to go!
+The Cannery is a great museum, and admission on National Indigenous Peoples Day (or the day of the Welcoming the Sun event) is usually free, so it’s an exceptional time to go.
 Between performances you can explore the historical attraction.
+(Note: Admission is also free on other days of the year for youth ages 17 and younger.)

-And finally, last but not least, the entertainment at the Indigenous Peoples Day event at the Cannery is excellent.
-It’s not non-stop, but there’s a considerable selection of performances and good variety.
-Some of the performances might attract a small audience, while with others up to a couple of hundred people might gather.
+And finally, the entertainment at the Indigenous Peoples Day event at the Cannery is excellent.
+It’s not non-stop.
+When we’ve been in the past, however, there has been a considerable selection of performances and good variety.
+Some of the performances might attract a small audience, while with others up to 200 people might gather.
 It’s all very entertaining, enjoyable and educational.
 If you get a chance, we recommend you go!

 Other Information

-To learn more about the venue and the Indigenous-themed event see the Gulf of Georgia Cannery‘s website.
+To learn more about the venue and the Indigenous celebration in the summer, see the Gulf of Georgia Cannery‘s website.

 For a list of other events at the National Historic Site at other times of the year, see our article about Gulf of Georgia Cannery Events.

-To learn about other venues with events celebrating First Nations’ culture on or around June 21st, click National Aboriginal Day in Vancouver.
+To learn about other venues with events celebrating First Nations’ culture on or around June 21st, click National Indigenous People’s Day in Vancouver.

 For ideas about other things to do near the Gulf of Georgia Cannery, check out our articles about Richmond and Steveston Village.